Netatalk/netatalk/doc/manual/Configuration.md

     However, this is the strongest form of authentication that can be used with Macintosh System Software 7.1 or earlier.

+- "DHCAST128" ("DHX") is a significant improvement over Randnum, but has weak encryption by today's standards.

+    This is the strongest form of authentication available for Mac OS 8/9 clients.

-- "DHCAST128" ("DHX") or "DHX2" should be the sweet spot for most people since it combines stronger encryption with PAM integration.
+- "DHX2" should be the sweet spot for most people since it combines stronger encryption with PAM integration.

 - Using the Kerberos V ("Client Krb v2")
 UAM, it's possible to implement real single sign on scenarios using